-When people ask me what my opinion on the matter of pricing is, I encourage them to take all factors into consideration when they quote, including:
+When people ask me what my opinion on the matter of pricing is, I encourage them to take all factors into consideration when they quote and give the client a rate, including:

 Your voice and ability to interpret a script have value.
 Those aspects aside, even something like your studio and any training you have adds to the value you are able to provide to your customers.